of NJ Estate Administration in this interesting and informative video.

-Written by New Jersey Estate Administration Lawyer Fredrick P. Niemann, Esq.
+Written by New Jersey Estate Administration and Probate Law Attorney, Fredrick P. Niemann, Esq.
 (Read more about Mr. Niemann here)

 The death of a person is devastating, especially so when that person was someone you love.
 A family needs to deal with its grief, yet the world moves forward and demands that estate and probate obligations be met and affairs finalized.

 There are bills to pay and property to transfer.
 The will and/or trust seem clear, but you don’t know where to begin or exactly what to do.
 If you’re feeling stressed, confused or unsure of what to do and want the advice and reassurance of an experienced and caring professional, Fredrick P. Niemann, Esq. can help.

 We’re experienced NJ estate administration attorneys who have helped individuals and families like yours through the maze of New Jersey, and multi-state probate/international estate administration and probate laws.
 Call Fredrick P. Niemann toll-free at (855) 376-5291 or e-mail him at firstname.lastname@example.org.
 He welcomes your inquiries.